LinuxJedi/AmigaRGBtoHDMI/Amiga1000CPLD/README.md

 This adaptor uses a CPLD to pass the RGB and sync signals from the Amiga 1000 Denise socket to the Rasperry Pi Zero.
 It derives the pixel clock in a very different way to other designs and therefore does not require a jumper for Denise / Super Denise and has no "sparkling" pixel issues.
 It also has the advantage of being firmware upgradable if there are any issues found in the logic.

+**NOTE:** There is an error in v1.1 boards, the text starting "IF YOU CAN READ THIS" is on the wrong side and shoud not be covered up by the Pi.
+The Pi goes outwards from the board.

 ## BOM

 | Symbol       | Component                         |